mreindl118-boop/Beach-City-Babes/README.md

   outfits and sultrier poses in the art, and night-time backdrops.
-- **The big finish.** Max both meters and invite them to the Bonfire: a fully animated finale — sunset dissolve, firelight, the kiss, fireworks, hearts, and a knowing fade to starlight.
+- **The big finish.** Max both meters and invite them to the Bonfire: a fully animated finale — sunset dissolve, firelight, the kiss, fireworks, hearts, and a knowing fade to sexual satisfaction in steam scenes of salacious actions.

 ## Play it